Taita falcon: Threats to Conservation

-The Batoka Gorge along the Zambezi River by Victoria Falls was historically the core for Taita falcon distribution, where six breeding pairs were identified during surveys in the 1990’s.
+The Batoka Gorge along the Zambezi River by Victoria Falls was historically the core for Taita falcon distribution, where six breeding pairs were identified during surveys in the 1990s.
 However, this habitat patch no longer supports these breeding pairs.
 These population reductions are particularly problematic because of the lack of biological and ecological information on these raptors.
 Therefore, one can only speculate the factors playing a role in these declines of the Taita falcon in Africa.

 Tourism and increased air traffic is predicted to be a significant disturbance to raptors along the Batoka Gorge.
 Further, the decrease in the quality of the Zambezi River is associated with fluctuating insect abundance, which then impacts the insectivorous birds – such as the black swift – as well as the predators that feed on these birds, such as the Taita falcon.
 Organochlorine pesticide sprays also cause imbalances in invertebrate communities and the insectivorous species that eat them; thus, also the availability of prey for raptors that feed on these insect-eating birds.

 Woodland cover decreases with increased rural human settlements and light intensity agriculture and subsistence farming on both sides of Batoka Gorge.
 These more open, disturbed habitats are better suited to other raptor species – particularly Lanner falcons – rather than the highly specialized Taita falcons.
 This increase in woodland fragmentation decreases the amount of suitable habitat available to these falcons, thus threatening their conservation status.
 Because the conservation of these birds depends on the availability of nesting sites and food, appropriate environmental conditions are essential.
-The threat of the construction of hydroelectric power about 50km below Victoria Falls may also pose as a serious and significant threat to the conservation of avifaunal communities in this area.
+The threat of the construction of hydroelectric power about 50 km below Victoria Falls may also pose as a serious and significant threat to the conservation of avifaunal communities in this area.

 The scarcity of the Taita falcon in East Africa may be owing to the competition for food and nest sites with the larger and more dominant peregrine falcon (Falco peregrinus) and predation of young by the peregrine falcon, lanner falcon (Falco biarmicus), and owls.